oceanumeric/ININ-tutorial/_posts/2023-12-23-modern-teaching-environment.md

 3. Create a _Dockerfile_ that installs the necessary packages for the lab environment.
 4. Setup the github respository as a template repository.

+You can visit [this repository](https://github.com/oceanumeric/ININ-tutorial) to see an example of how to do this.